wsbousman/Employee-Database-fUtility/README.md

 # Employee Tracker
- An employee database application written using SQL
+ An employee database application written using SQL and Inquirer.